 Good luck,

 In Johnson County, EOG gathers and processes most of their own production.
-XTO and Cheasapeake do not own the gathering line or processing facilities.
+XTO and Chesapeake do not own the gathering line or processing facilities.
 When they do own the gathering lines they are only gathered for a certain distance and then gathered or purchased by someone else.

 If you read your lease it may say that no expenses are to be taken out.
 If it does, you will probably find that somewhere else in your lease states market value at the well.
 Market value at the well means after expenses are taken out.

 A couple of questions.
 1) Are there any deductions on your check detail?
 2) What is the quality of your gas?
-3) do you have a no deduction clause?
+3) Do you have a no deduction clause?

-Yes brian I think thats what they do ,, sell to an affiliate which they own at low rate which is what they pay us .. then they sell it for market value for themselves.
+Yes Brian I think that’s what they do, sell to an affiliate which they own at low rate which is what they pay us, then they sell it for market value for themselves.

 Brian Upshaw said:

 In Johnson County, EOG gathers and processes most of their own production.
-XTO and Cheasapeake do not own the gathering line or processing facilities.
+XTO and Chesapeake do not own the gathering line or processing facilities.
 When they do own the gathering lines they are only gathered for a certain distance and then gathered or purchased by someone else.

 If you read your lease it may say that no expenses are to be taken out.
 If it does, you will probably find that somewhere else in your lease states market value at the well.
 Market value at the well means after expenses are taken out.

 A couple of questions.
 1) Are there any deductions on your check detail?
 2) What is the quality of your gas?
-3) do you have a no deduction clause?
+3) Do you have a no deduction clause?

 I will answer that MG.
 Sure I would.
 Why not.
 You will get to see just how bad it can be.